sebastianrjay/CrosswordPuzzleSolver/README.md

 additional clues and layout .txt files, saved under whichever name you want in the CrosswordPuzzleSolver root directory.
 The puzzle can be of any dimensions, but clues must be specified by a single 0-9 or A-Z character. '.' represents an empty white square, and '#' represents a black square.
+In your clues file, be sure to create separate sections for Across and Down clues, as shown in the example file.